databubs/Data_Salary_2023/README.md

 # Process

-Lets see the different variables we may see using head, str, and summary.
+Lets see the different variables and rows of our current data set by using str, head or even glimpse from the dplyr package!

 I started off with  str(ds_sarlies) to get a better understanding of the data.
 ```r